matomo-org/developer-documentation/docs/5.x/ab-tests/browser.md

     ```

 In the case where you are using the [`SitesManager.getJavascriptTag` API](/api-reference/reporting-api#SitesManager) to embed the tracking code automatically into your website,
 the JavaScript code will automatically load synchronously.
-It is still recommended to move the tracking code into `<head>`.
+It is still recommended moving the tracking code into `<head>`.

 ## Embedding an experiment